Lending Club Business Loans Review

 Contrary to what some customers believe, accepting a quote does not mean you’ve been officially approved for funding.
-Before that happens, you’ll have to gather and send in documents that prove the accuracy of the information you’ve already provided to Lending Club.
+Before that happens, you’ll have to gather and send in documents for verification.
 You might also get a verification phone call from a Lending Club representative in order to prove your identity.